jonathanhogg/flitter/docs/windows.md

 ```

 :::{note}
-If the **Flitter** engine is running in realtime mode, `!record` can will
+If the **Flitter** engine is running in realtime mode, `!record` will attempt
-attempt to record a "live" video.
-The frame rate of the output video will be
+to record a "live" video.
+The frame rate of the output video will be variable
-variable and will depend on how fast the encoder can run.
+and will depend on how fast the encoder can run.

 The video encoding runs on a background thread with a 1-second frame buffer.
-With a fast hardware accelerated encoder (such as `:hevc_videotoolbox` on a
+On a fast computer, this can be used to record a decent video of a live
-Mac), this can be used to record a decent video of a live performance.
-However,
+performance.
+However, if the encoder is unable to keep up with the running
-if the encoder is unable to keep up with the running frame rate of the engine,
+frame rate of the engine, then live frames will be dropped and the output video
-then live frames will be dropped and the output video will contain stutters.
+will contain stutters.

 To record clean videos with a fixed frame rate, the engine should be run in
 non-realtime mode with the `--lockstep` command-line option.